 This time of year, families are busy tallying up their receipts for tax season and clearing out their homes to prepare for the months ahead.
-However, even dedicated advocates of spring cleaning often overlook one of the most critical elements of such a forward-thinking approach, namely a thorough review of their insurance policies.
+However, even dedicated advocates of spring cleaning often overlook one of the most critical elements of such forward-thinking – a thorough review of their insurance policies.

 While it may not clear out any physical space, taking a look at your policies can trim expenses and ensure that you and your loved ones are protected regardless of what the future holds.
 After all, life can be unpredictable, and regular updates to your coverage can prevent financial stress and provide you with some much-needed peace of mind.